css-materials/course-site/content/homework/edit-readme/index.md

 # Accessing your `hw01` repository

+{{% callout note %}}
+This will work only if you have provided to us your GitHub username (see the survey under lecture 1) and have accepted the email invitation to join our organization.
+{{% /callout %}}

 * Go [at this link](https://classroom.github.com/a/VnCIbRdK) to accept and create your private `hw01` repository on GitHub.
 Once you do so, your repository will be built in a few seconds.
 It follows the naming convention `hw01-<USERNAME>`
 * Once the your repository has been created, click on the link you see, which will take you to your repository.
 * Finally, clone the repository to your R Workbench (or your computer if you have installed R there) following the process below.

 # Cloning your `hw01` repository

+{{% callout note %}}
+Before completing the steps below, ensure you followed the configuration steps [here](/setup/git-configure/), and everything works as expected.
+{{% /callout %}}

 After you have accessed the `hw01` repository (see above), follow these steps to clone it.
 Whenever possible, this will be the preferred route for setting up your R projects: